bartima3us/erl-bittorrent/readme.md

 Erlang BitTorrent client
 ============

 Only downloading at the moment.
 There is no any possibility to share downloaded file (real pirate's client).
+There is no possibility to download multiple files torrent at the moment.

 Tested only on Lithuanian tracker 'Linkomanija'.